-Genetics and the environment in animal development and homeostasis
+Nature and nurture- genetics and the environment in animal development, homeostasis, and malignant disease

-Developmental biology research has focused on the role of genetic programs, and the contribution of physiological factors, such as nutrition and metabolism, and microbiota and pathogens.
-However, one of the outstanding questions in developmental biology is how sensory inputs from the environment regulate animal development and homeostasis, resulting in tissue adaptation and increased animal fitness.
-The Brückner laboratory investigates the molecular mechanisms by which sensory inputs from the environment regulate self-renewing cell populations, through local neuronal connections, regulate development and disease.
+Organismal research has traditionally focused on the role of genetic programs, and the contribution of physiological factors, such as nutrition and metabolism, and microbiota and pathogens.
+However, one of the outstanding questions in animal development, tissue homeostasis and malignant disease is how extrinsic sensory stimuli regulate these systems.
+The Brückner lab investigates the molecular mechanisms by which sensory inputs from the environment, through local neuronal connections, regulate development and disease.
 In addition, the lab studies more traditional drivers of development and disease including genetics and pathogen infections.